NVIDIA/spark-rapids/df_udf/README.md

   at org.apache.spark.sql.catalyst.analysis.CheckAnalysis.$anonfun$checkAnalysis0$5$adapted(CheckAnalysis.scala:256)
 ```

 Which is not as simple to understand as a normal UDF.
-But it is still not great.

 ```scala
 val sum_array = udf((a: Array[Long]) => a.sum)